 What are saline solutions?

 Saline solutions are gentle, preservative-free contact lens solutions, comprised of a sterile mix of salt and water.
-These solutions are suitable for rinsing lenses, if using a peroxide system and storing your lenses (for brief moments only, such as when in the shower).
-They will wash away any dirt or debris from the surface and rewet your lenses to enhance comfort.
+These solutions are suitable for rinsing lenses, if using a peroxide system and storing your lenses temporarily (for brief moments only, such as when in the shower).
+They will wash away any dirt or debris from the surface and rewet your lenses.

 Due to their disinfectant-free design, saline solutions are not suitable for cleaning or disinfecting your lenses.
 Instead, you'll need to use a contact lens solution specifically designed for disinfecting contact lenses before using saline.
 This will ensure that your eyes don't suffer irritation.
 However, you'll still find saline solution an effective product to use for the final steps of your contact lens cleaning routine.